 After releasing the biggest waves of pain in the first few weeks, it’s time to reconnect with friends.
 If you have to, make yourself attend social events.
 Going out again is not about partying or dancing on tabletops.
 It is a gradual re-entering into a broader circle of social activities.

 Intimate relationships provide a space for love, comfort, security and fun.
 Yet one of the most precious gifts from being in a relationship is learning about yourself.
-Partners hold a mirror up to each other.
-In your partner’s mirror, you saw all that was good as well as things that were not so good about yourself.
-You provided this service for your partner too.
-During a relationship with so much going on, it’s easy to miss the lessons from the mirror.
-So, now it’s time to ask what did you see?
+Looking back at your relationship, what do you see?
 What was good that you would like to replicate in a new relationship?
 What do you categorically not wish to endure in the future?
-One of the best ways to learn these lessons is to journal every day for a month.
-Begin by writing about the compromises you made to your values and beliefs.
+One of the best ways to give yourself the time to think it through with a rational mind and then to journal what came up.
+Write about the good things.
+And also the compromises you made to your values and beliefs.
 Include the big things and the small silly things such as: